microbit-foundation/dev-docs/software/hex-format.md

 | ![Universal Hex error 2](/docs/software/assets/uhex2.png) | ![Universal Hex error 3](/docs/software/assets/uhex1.png) |

+If you are building .hex files for both board variants, you will need to use the respective toolchains for the DAL<span class="v1">v1</span> and CODAL<span class="v2">v2</span>.
+See more information on the [micro:bit runtime](./runtime/).

 ## Micropython

 See the [Micropython Hex file reference](https://microbit-micropython.readthedocs.io/en/latest/devguide/hexformat.html) for up to date information.